saltyshiomix/nextron/examples/basic-launch-app-from-url/README.md

   schemes: [your-custom-protocol-scheme-edited]
 ```

-Then, you can see the app from `your-custom-protocol-scheme-edited://any-uri-here-include-any-data`.
+Then, you can see the app from URL: `your-custom-protocol-scheme-edited://any-uri-here-include-any-data`.

 ### Useful References